-Northwood Tech Short and Long Term Plan to address Equity Gaps and advance Inclusion Short-Term Plan (1 Year) Long-Term Plan (next four years) Northwood Tech has established a consortium of regional literacy partners including community-based literacy councils, Lac Courte Oreilles Ojibwa Community College (LCO), and Workforce Development Boards (WDB) for Region Seven and Region Eight and their operational agencies to continue to address rural poverty and literacy throughout our district.
-The ultimate goal is employment with an emphasis toward careers that align with in-demand identified job sectors of construction, healthcare, and manufacturing.
-Northwood Tech will implement initiatives to address gaps in credential attainment: Adding diversity to advisory committee membership.
+WITC Short and Long Term Plan to add ress Equity Gaps and advance Inclusion Short-Term Plan (1 Year) Long-Term Plan (next four years) WITC has established a consortium of regional literacy partners including community-based literacy councils, Lac Courte Oreilles Ojibwa Community College (LCO), and Workforce Development Boards (WDB) for Region Seven and Region Eight and their operational agencies to continue to address rural poverty and literacy throughout our district.
+The ultimate goal being employment with emphasis toward careers that align with in-demand identified job sectors of construction, healthcare, and manufacturing.
+Initiatives to be implemented to address gaps in credential attainment: Adding diversity to advisory committee membership.
 Developing district and community partner role models that can be a presence within the college for students to see and interact with.
 Creating or adding additional diversity to already existing steering councils to provide advice to college on retention and credential attainment.
 Educating faculty and staff (full and part-time in all positions) on the importance of equality and diversity and the role it plays in and out of the classroom.
 Recent implementation of the Customer Relationship Management (CRM) system has shortened the response time for student needs and has increased student/staff communication.
-Northwood Tech will implement initiatives to address gaps in nontraditional occupational enrollment and graduation rates: Visiting NTO classrooms and labs to ensure climate is equitable and open to all genders.
+Initiatives to be implemented to address gaps in nontraditional occupational enrollment and graduation rates: Visiting NTO classrooms and labs to ensure climate is equitable and open to all genders.
 Educating instructors to ensure NTO knowledge and compliance.
-Full-time Veteran Student Advocate serves as a "one stop" source for veteran students to access their educational benefits and provide consistent, scheduled outreach to support their unique educational needs.
-Additional promotion in business &amp; industry and workforc agencies.
+Additional promotion in business & industry and workforce agencies.
 Adding NTO representatives to advisory committees.
-Connecting with females in NTO fields to speak at high school and workforce events.
+Connecting with strong females in NTO fields to speak at high school and workforce events.
 Enhancing peer tutoring program for all NTO students.
-Accommodation Specialists focus on coordinating services for students with disabilities in an effort to create an equitable learning environment.
-Northwood Tech will continue to expand student accessibility with the addition of eLearning that will be available through the 5G AI partnership.
-Perkins Reserve-Capacity Building for Equity and Inclusion Grant funds will expand student accessibility in Blackboard through a software enhancement with Ally® and offer professional development and learning opportunities for staff that focuses on Northwood Tech culture, equity, and inclusion efforts for all student populations.
-Northwood Tech will also implement strategies on improving recruitment, retention, and training of staff in underrepresented groups specifically aimed at Perkins V indicators.
-Northwood Tech will create educational opportunities to expand the student's understanding of college culture and equity and inclusion initiatives by including student representatives on Diversity, Equity, and Inclusion Team.
+Full-time Veteran Student Advocate serves as a "one stop" source for veteran students to access their educational benefits and provide consistent, scheduled outreach to veteran students to support their unique educational needs.
+Perkins Reserve-Capacity Building for Equity and Inclusion Grant funds will be used to expand student accessibility in Blackboard through a software enhancement with Ally® and offer professional development and learning opportunities to staff that focus on WITC culture, equity, and inclusion efforts for all student populations.
+WITC will continue to expand student accessibility with the addition of eLearning that will be available through the 5G AI partnership.
+WITC will also implement strategies on improving recruitment, retention, and training of staff in underrepresented groups specifically aimed at Perkins V indicators.
+WITC will create educational opportunities to expand the student's understanding of WITC culture and equity and inclusion initiatives.